infinity4471/infinity4471.github.io/Algoholics.md

 supporting community where everyone can creatively express themselves through science.

-You can access our Open Source Projects through our [Github Page](https://github.com/algoholics-ntua).
+You can access our Open Source Projects and the lecture notes from our meetups through our [Github Page](https://github.com/algoholics-ntua).
 Join our [Facebook Community](https://www.facebook.com/groups/2093168194256744/) to get to know us and of course subscribe on our [Youtube Channel](https://www.youtube.com/channel/UCVhaU_PzGJpeVWQrAT8_LeQ).